aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 --target-locations.

 **Resource data sync**
-To update the resource data sync in the management account with new OUs/regions refer to [update-resource-data-sync](https://docs.aws.amazon.com/cli/latest/reference/ssm/update-resource-data-sync.html).
+Add new resource data sync in the account and Region as described earlier in the post in “Centralizing Systems Manager Inventory data using resource data sync.”

 ## Setup databases in Athena
 Athena will help us query the aggregated data in the centralized S3